BettyN1205/capstoneGame/readme.md

 ### Sprint 3

 - Implement the local storage functionality to record and retrieve user game progress.
-- Add the feature that requires two players to collaborate on solving puzzles and completing missions.
 - Fine-tune the game's overall user experience and fix any bugs.

 ## Nice-to-haves